Falcone steps down as CEO from Harbinger

-BOSTON (Reuters) - Philip Falcone, once one of the world’s most closely watched investors, is stepping down as chairman and chief executive of Harbinger Group Inc. (HRG.N) next month to focus on his hedge fund and another publicly traded company.
+BOSTON, Nov 25 (Reuters) - Philip Falcone, once one of the world’s most closely watched investors, is stepping down as chairman and chief executive of Harbinger Group Inc. next month to focus on his hedge fund and another publicly traded company.

 Board member Joseph Steinberg will become chief executive at Harbinger Group, a publicly traded holding company, until a permanent replacement is found, the company said in a news release on Tuesday.